-For the quarter ended March 31, 2012, the Company recorded a net loss of \$3.8 million or \$0.02 per share compared to a net loss of \$1.2 million or \$0.01 per share for the same period in 2011.
+For the quarter ended March 31, 2013, the Company recorded a net loss of \$1.5 million or \$0.01 per share compared to a net loss of \$3.8 million or \$0.02 per share for the same period in 2012.
 The losses during these quarters were due to operating costs and exploration and evaluation expenditures incurred by the Company exceeding interest revenue earned on cash and cash equivalents and short-term investments.
-The loss during the quarter ended March 31, 2012 was higher than the same period in 2011 primarily due to costs associated with the recently announced reduction in the Company's officers and personnel.
-The net loss for the first quarter of 2011 contained a \$1.3 million increase to the fair value of investments which contributed to the reduced net loss as compared to the current period.
+The loss during the quarter ended March 31, 2013 was lower than the same period in 2012 primarily due to costs associated with the reductions in the Company's officers and personnel that took place in 2012.